HOWTO fix screen tearing

 If you are using a not ancient AMD GPU you're using the "amdgpu" driver and you need this:

-If you're using something rather old like a HD7850 you're using the "radeon" driver and you need:
+If you're using a very rather old AMD graphics card then you're using the "radeon" driver, not "amdgpu", and you will instead you need:

-Grep the X log if you are unsure what driver you are using:
+You can check the X log using grep if you are unsure what driver you are using by:

 grep drivers /var/log/Xorg.0.log